ssiwan/KARMA/README.md

 * Find and retrieve knowledge relevant to a particular user
 * Provide a single location (dashboard) to access knowledge relevant to a particular user

+For guidance on how to access and use these features, please see the [User Guide](docs/UserGuide.md).

 ## Application Architecture and Technologies

 Stanfield Systems implemented KARMA using open source technologies in a multi-tiered architecture as shown in the figure below.
 Our standard architecture and corresponding technologies are described in our [Technical Architecture](https://github.com/StanfieldSystems/KARMA/wiki/Technical_Architecture#technical-architecture) along with examples.